-From South America, most of these (except Nicotiana glauca) are grown as annuals, but they may live over in mild-winter areas.
+Tender perennials from South America.
+All are grown as annuals, but they may live over in mild-winter areas.
 These are upright-growing plants with large, soft, oval leaves; both foliage and stems are slightly sticky.
 Flowers—very fragrant, in some species—are tubular, typically flaring at the mouth into five pointed lobes; they appear near tops of branching stems in summer.
 They usually open at night or on cloudy days, though some kinds open during the day.
 Some nicotianas reseed readily.Nicotiana sylvestris

-To 5 ft. tall, 2 ft. wide.
+Grows to 5 ft. tall and 2 ft. wide.
 Intensely fragrant, long, tubular white flowers are borne in tiers atop a statuesque plant.
 Striking in a night garden.

 Native to Europe and Asia, this salad vegetable is grown for its thick, crunchy stalks.

 Mediterranean native.
 Low, branching, trailing plant to 1 ft. high and wide, with narrow or lance-shap...